gaumondp/mys3client-gtk/wip-todo.md

 ## Step 7 Advanced Features & UX
 - [ ] **Drag and Drop:**
-  - [ ] Implement drag-and-drop from the OS to the file list for uploads.
+  - [ ] Implement drag-and-drop from the OS to the file list for uploads only.
-  - [ ] Implement drag-and-drop from the file list to the OS for downloads.

 ## Step 8
 - [ ] **Credential Storage (Platform-Specific):**